Kairotic/penelope/types/tablet.md

 The following taken from Dave's example here: http://dyadic.borrowed-scenery.net/penelope/tabletloom/

-(The threading of the `S` tablets is different from Dave's, because I am not taking into account the flip direction in the threading as I should.)
+(The threading of the `S` tablets is different from Dave's, because the code does not yet take into account the flip direction in the threading.)

 ```haskell
 daveWeave :: TabletWeave